ianfhunter/WhyLeNet/README.md

 In which we put LeNets inside our LeNet.
 Every Neuron is a LeNet.

+This is true "Lenet in Lenet" unlike papers like ResNet in ResNet which are deceptively named (https://arxiv.org/abs/1603.08029)

 Of course, this poses some problems:

 ## The Input and Output of Lenet are not neurons